 The Company's accounts receivable balance fluctuates throughout the year as a result of the general seasonality of the Company's business.
 The Company's accounts receivable balance will generally be at its highest during the first and second quarters due to the seasonal peak in the golf season, and it will generally decline significantly during the third and fourth quarters as a result of an increase in cash collections and lower sales.
 As of March 31, 2019, the Company's net accounts receivable increased to \$285.8 million from \$71.4 million as of December 31, 2018.
 This increase reflects the general seasonality of the Company's business combined with the addition of \$33.5 million in net accounts receivable from the Jack Wolfskin acquisition.
-The Company's net accounts receivable as of March 31, 2019 increased by \$20.6 million compared to the Company's net accounts receivable as of March 31, 2019 increased by \$20.6 million compared to the acquisition of Jack Wolfskin in January 2019.
+The Company's net accounts receivable as of March 31, 2019 increased by \$20.6 million compared to the Company's net accounts receivable as of March 31, 2018 primarily due to an increase of \$113.0 million (28.0%) in net sales period over period largely due to the acquisition of Jack Wolfskin in January 2019.